Multicultural Connections Program

 Participants will learn about friendly pollinator practices for the seasons.

-Participants will answer a quiz linked to the information presented during the presentation.
+Participants will answer Test Your Knowledge questions during the presentation.

 Protecting and Visiting Natural Areas in Canada

-Participants will answer Canadian citizenship questions focusing on Canadian history, geography and symbols during the presentation.
+Participants will answer Canadian citizenship questions during the presentation.

 The Contact Period